88888888oleg/textstyle_generator/README.md

 # textstyle_generator

-⚡️ A Flutter code generator to automatically create `TextStyle` helpers for your project from your custom fonts!
+⚡️ A powerful and flexible Flutter code generator that automates creation of `TextStyle` helpers
+from your custom fonts — now with theming support and configurable class names via `build.yaml`!

 ---
 ## 🐌 Before